gautam-gupta-1322/Codes-By-Gautam/README.md

 # Codes - BY - Gautam
-* This repository contains codes on various data structures and algorithm by Gautam Gupta.
+* This repository contains codes on various data structures and algorithms.
 * Hope you guys like it.
 Please drop down your valuable feedback.
 * You can follow or contact me through -
     1. [ LinkedIn ] https://www.linkedin.com/in/gautam-gupta-74b8931b6/